 A collection of Transmogrification Kits actually worn in-game by my Night Elf, Worgen and Pandaren Mages.
-I will update it whenever I change my in-game outfit.
+Outfits are listed from most recent to least recent.
 Items that are no longer obtainable are marked with an asterisk (*).

 Feline Mantle, Fur Covered Robe, Wizard’s Belt, Woolgathering Gloves, Ritual Stopper’s Slippers, Squire’s Shirt

 It was delightfully easy to put together a nice low-level Transmogrification kit to go with this beautiful and unique starting zone quest reward robe.

 Double-Stitched Woolen Shoulders, Seer’s Padded Armor, Nightwind Belt, Simple Kilt, Heavy Linen Gloves + Sage’s Bracers, Sandals of the Neverending Bridge

 The World of Warcraft is a world of heros.
 Individual heros roam the world, seeking fame and fortune and sometimes even genuinely desiring to help and serve.
 Heros join together in groups small and large to face down the greater threats against the safety and stability of Azeroth.
 It’s fun to imagine being a brave warrior or paladin, a wise mage or monk, a mystical shaman or druid, a sly rogue or warlock, a haunted death knight, a clever hunter, a resolute priest.
 The greatest hero in my life, though, will always be my mother.
 My mom never ceases to amaze and inspire me with all the things she does.
 And so, for the fourteenth Batinna’s Dress Up theme, I made a “mom” outfit for one of my characters whose motherhood is a prominent feature of her RP story.

 I like this style of bracers because they are so small and also because from certain angles they look sort of like a wristwatch.